lindbrook/packageRank/README.md

 ### compute percentiles and ranks

-To do so, in addition to raw download counts we can compute the rank percentile and nominal rank of a package’s downloads.
+To do so, we can compute the rank percentile and nominal rank of a package’s downloads.
 Simply use `packageRank()`:

 ``` r
 packageRank(packages = "HistData", date = "2019-01-01")